LIVE

 What to Look for When Choosing a Gun Store

 Range access.
-Arizona’s climate means you can shoot outdoors year-round, but the summer heat (115 degrees in Phoenix is not unusual) makes indoor ranges very appealing from June through September.
-Stores like C2 Tactical, Scottsdale Gun Club, and The Hub combine retail with range facilities, so you can rent, try, and buy in the same visit.
-That is a real advantage over stores that only sell.
+Arizona’s climate lets you shoot outdoors year-round, but summer heat that pushes past 115 degrees in Phoenix makes indoor ranges very appealing from June through September.
+Stores like C2 Tactical, Shooter’s World, Scottsdale Gun Club, Caswells, and The Hub pair retail with a range, so you can rent, try, and buy in one visit.
+That is a real edge over a shop that only sells off the shelf.

 NFA expertise.
 Arizona is a suppressor-friendly, SBR-friendly, full-NFA state.
-If you are interested in a suppressor for hearing protection, a short-barreled rifle, or other NFA items, look for stores with a Class III SOT license and staff who can walk you through the Form 4 process without making it more complicated than it needs to be.
+If you want a suppressor for hearing protection, a short-barreled rifle, or any other NFA item, look for a shop with a Class III SOT license and staff who can walk you through the Form 4 without making it harder than it needs to be.

 Transfer fees.
 With so many stores in the Phoenix metro, competition keeps transfer fees reasonable.
-Most Arizona FFLs charge between $20 and $40 for online firearm transfers.
-If a store is charging $75 or more, there are better options down the road.
-Use our Gun Price Check tool to compare online prices before deciding whether to buy locally or ship to an FFL.
+Most Arizona FFLs charge between $20 and $40 for an online firearm transfer.
+If a shop wants $75 or more, there are better options down the road.
+Our gun price check tool lets you compare online prices before you decide whether to buy locally or ship to an FFL.

 Hunting in Arizona: What the Stores Stock and Why

-Arizona is a draw-tag state for most big game species, and the hunts here range from relatively accessible to once-in-a-lifetime.
-Elk hunting is the crown jewel — select units in Arizona produce trophy bulls that regularly make the record books, and tags for premium units can take a decade or more of building preference points.
-Mule deer hunting on the North Kaibab plateau and Arizona Strip is world-class, with bucks in the 200-inch range harvested regularly.
-Then there is Coues whitetail, a uniquely southwestern pursuit where hunters glass canyons for hours trying to spot a deer roughly the size of a large German shepherd.
+Arizona is a draw-tag state for most big game, and the hunts here run from accessible to once-in-a-lifetime.
+Elk is the crown jewel.
+Select units produce trophy bulls that regularly make the record books, and tags for the best units can take a decade or more of building preference points.
+Mule deer hunting on the North Kaibab plateau and the Arizona Strip is world-class, with bucks in the 200-inch class taken every season.
+Then there is Coues whitetail, a uniquely southwestern pursuit where hunters glass canyons for hours to spot a deer roughly the size of a large German shepherd.

-Desert bighorn sheep tags are among the most prestigious in North American big game hunting.
+Desert bighorn sheep tags rank among the most prestigious in North American big game.
 Javelina is a distinctly Arizona animal and a popular spring hunt.
-Dove hunting is huge — Arizona is one of the top dove states in the country — and Gambel’s quail flush from the desert scrub in coveys that make upland hunters’ hearts race.
+Dove hunting is huge, since Arizona is one of the top dove states in the country, and Gambel’s quail flush from the desert scrub in coveys that make upland hunters’ hearts race.

 Because of the open desert and canyon terrain, long-range shooting is the norm for rifle hunters.
-Gun stores in Arizona stock heavily in flat-shooting calibers: 6.5 Creedmoor, .300 Winchester Magnum, .28 Nosler, and the various 7mm options.
-Quality optics sell as fast as the rifles they mount on.
-For shotgunners, the dove and quail seasons drive strong demand for 12-gauge and 20-gauge semi-autos and over/unders.
+Arizona shops stock heavily in flat-shooting calibers: 6.5 Creedmoor, .300 Winchester Magnum, .28 Nosler, and the various 7mm options.
+Quality glass sells as fast as the rifles it mounts on.
+For the shotgun crowd, dove and quail seasons drive strong demand for 12-gauge and 20-gauge semi-autos and over/unders.

 Shooting on BLM Land

-One of Arizona’s biggest advantages for gun owners is access to Bureau of Land Management land for recreational shooting.
-About 93 percent of BLM-managed land in Arizona — out of 12.1 million acres total — remains open to dispersed shooting.
-This is a tradition that predates statehood in 1912.
-You are required to maintain at least 150 yards from residences, buildings, campsites, and occupied areas, and you should always shoot into a safe backstop, but the freedom to drive out into the desert and shoot for free is something gun owners in most states can only dream about.
+One of Arizona’s biggest perks for gun owners is access to Bureau of Land Management land for recreational shooting.
+About 93 percent of the 12.1 million acres of BLM land in Arizona stays open to dispersed shooting, a tradition that predates statehood in 1912.
+You have to keep at least 150 yards from residences, buildings, campsites, and occupied areas, and you should always shoot into a safe backstop, but the freedom to drive into the desert and shoot for free is something gun owners in most states can only dream about.

-Ben Avery Shooting Facility in north Phoenix is worth special mention.
-Operated by the Arizona Game and Fish Department, it spans 1,650 acres and averages over 120,000 shooters per year.
-It was the first government facility in the country to receive a Five Star rating from the National Association of Shooting Ranges.
-Rifle ranges, pistol ranges, clay target facilities, and archery ranges are all available to the public.
-If you are into competitive shooting — USPSA, IDPA, Steel Challenge, 3-Gun — Ben Avery hosts events regularly.
+Ben Avery Shooting Facility in north Phoenix deserves a special mention.
+Operated by the Arizona Game and Fish Department, it spans 1,650 acres and averages more than 120,000 shooters a year.
+It was the first government facility in the country to earn a Five Star rating from the National Association of Shooting Ranges.
+Rifle ranges, pistol ranges, clay target fields, and archery ranges are all open to the public.
+If you shoot USPSA, IDPA, Steel Challenge, or 3-Gun, Ben Avery hosts matches regularly.

 Online vs. In-Store: Getting the Best Price

-Arizona’s competitive gun store market means local prices are often closer to online pricing than you might expect.
-That said, deals from Palmetto State Armory, Brownells, and other online retailers still beat local shelf prices on many popular models.
-Factor in Arizona’s low transfer fees ($20 to $40 at most shops) and reasonable shipping costs, and online buying makes financial sense for purchases over $400 or so.
-Our Gun Price Check tool lets you compare current pricing across dozens of retailers so you know the real market price before negotiating at your local shop.
+Arizona’s competitive market means local prices often land closer to online pricing than you might expect.
+Even so, deals from Palmetto State Armory, Brownells, and the other big online retailers still beat local shelf prices on plenty of popular models.
+Factor in Arizona’s low transfer fees and reasonable shipping, and online buying makes financial sense on most purchases over about $400.
+Our gun price check tool compares current pricing across dozens of retailers, so you walk into your local shop already knowing the real market price.

 Gun Shows in Arizona

 Arizona hosts some of the largest gun shows in the western United States.
-Crossroads of the West Gun Shows run multiple events per year at the Arizona State Fairgrounds in Phoenix, the Mesa Convention Center, and the Pima County Fairgrounds in Tucson.
-These shows routinely draw hundreds of vendors and thousands of attendees.
-The SAR West Gun Show (Small Arms Review) in Phoenix is a major event for NFA and military firearms collectors, with millions of dollars in standing inventory on the floor.
-If you are into the gun show experience, Arizona is one of the best states in the country for it, with events running nearly year-round thanks to the climate.
+Crossroads of the West runs multiple events a year at the Arizona State Fairgrounds in Phoenix, the Mesa Convention Center, and the Pima County Fairgrounds in Tucson, each one drawing hundreds of vendors and thousands of attendees.
+The SAR West Gun Show, short for Small Arms Review, is a major Phoenix event for NFA and military collectors, with millions of dollars in standing inventory on the floor.
+Thanks to the climate, shows run nearly year-round here, which makes Arizona one of the best gun-show states in the country.

 Compare Prices Before You Buy